We know how important driving is to our patients. During a recent survey of over 1,200 patients who had cataract surgery at SpaMedica:

 If you’re diagnosed with cataracts, it doesn’t necessarily mean that you have to stop driving, but cataracts can affect your ability to drive safely if you can’t see clearly anymore – especially if you have cataracts in both eyes.

-Cataracts often get progressively worse over time, but your eyes will do their best to adjust and compensate, so you may not realise just how bad your vision has become – but hopefully these images serve to illustrate the stark reality of driving before and after cataracts develop.
+Cataracts often get progressively worse over time, but your eyes will do their best to adjust and compensate, so you may not realise just how bad your vision has become – but these images serve to illustrate the stark reality of driving before and after cataracts develop.

 As 73-year-old John Shelley – a patient who attended our Sittingbourne hospital – said in a recent interview for Road Safety Week: